Purpose

 Exclusion Criteria

-• History of allergy to baclofen - Any condition which might limit appropriate report and treatment of postoperative pain (e.g., non-English speaking; severe psychiatric disease)
+(note - there were no patients requiring exclusion) - History of allergy to baclofen - Any condition which might limit appropriate report and treatment of postoperative pain (e.g., non-English speaking; severe psychiatric disease) - Active history of cancer - Potential for difficult airway as judged by attending anesthesiologist due to concerns there could be muscle weakness from the drug with consequent respiratory depression

 Study Design